 One of the requirements I was not much happy with, was to follow the homepage designs of the Websites for app homepage.
 I got the chance to think differently for Splash and I spent some time with it but that discussion didn’t go long.
 Stakeholders decided to go with the similar layout as other brands.

-We tried 2 interction approaches with My Account experience, both of them had cons and pros.
+Worked on 2 interaction approaches with My Account experience, both of them had cons and pros.

-We mocked up few screens with the both approaches to be sure on what is best to use.
+Mocked up few screens with both approaches to be sure on what is best to use.

 Final Screens for Account

 After the internal reviews with management final decision to go with the 2nd approach, they found it more modern, less cluttered, easy to use and the whole screen was dedicated to each action.

 Here are the interactions for My Account: https://app.atomic.io/d/FtjbsKPyGRpm

 Designing the Basket experience was fun.
 It has lots of different use cases in it and challenge was to design the screen less cluttered as much as possible.
 I designed the "Layout 1" it helped to reduce the cluttered but brands wanted to keep the basket layout consistent with the website so we finalized the "Layout 2".